Showing posts with label Platformers - Console-like. Show all posts

 Many newer STFMs have an empty Blitter Chip socket so head over to the EXXOS webSTore.

 Anyhow, an Italian plumber has teamed up with an angry-looking monkey and kidnapped ten gaming heroes: Pac-Man, Pitfall Harry, Q-Bert, Frogger, and others.
-They are all preparing for a hideous death at the hands of these criminals from the East so go and rescue them all to foil Mario's plan and stop this invasion.
+They are all preparing for a hideous death at the hands of these criminals from the East, so go and rescue them to foil Mario's plan and stop this invasion.

 The intro is sweet and tells a good story.
 Also, I've been to Alamogordo, NM. #tidbit